 - It can be used for employment outside of Canada.

-- You can apply for a PIC when you are outside of Canada by verifying your identity with a local police force or the nearest consulate.
+- You can apply for a PIC when you are outside of Canada by getting fingerprints taken by a local police force or the nearest consulate.

 2. PIC-Vulnerable Sector (VS) - for employment or volunteer services that do involve children or vulnerable adults